 Control your consumption.
 If you’re overweight or obese, your risk of heart disease exponentially increases.
 Stay away from fatty, high-sugar and low-nutrient foods.
 Moderation is key when it comes to less healthy choices, but an appropriate balance of fruits, vegetables, whole grains and lean proteins will keep your susceptibility to heart disease on the lower end of the scale.

-On the first Friday in February, Go Red for Women.
-This program, associated with the American Heart Association, encourages everyone across the nation to wear red to help raise awareness for cardiovascular disease.
-You can join the conversation with the hashtag #GoRedandGive to help fight heart disease and stroke.
+On the first Friday in February, National Wear Red Day.
+The American Heart Association encourages everyone across the nation to wear red to help raise awareness for cardiovascular disease.
+You can join the conversation with the hashtag #WearRedandGive to help fight heart disease and stroke.

-If you or someone you know is concerned about their heart health, please call The Portland Clinic and schedule an appointment at 503-223-3113 or visit ThePortlandClinic.com.
+When diagnosed early, diseases of the heart and blood vessels can be treated and managed very effectively.
 Join us this month and all year as we celebrate the hard work and dedication to keeping Portland healthy.